chenxiaolong/BCR/README.md

         * **For OnePlus and Realme devices running the stock firmware (or custom firmware based on the stock firmware)**, also extract the `.apk` from the zip and install it manually before rebooting.
 This is necessary to work around a bug in the firmware where the app data directory does not get created, causing BCR to open up to a blank screen.

     * **For unrooted custom firmware**, flash the zip while booted into recovery.
         * **NOTE**: The `READ_CALL_LOG` permission is hard restricted in Android 10+, which prevents it from being granted, even via Android's settings.
-To remove this restriction, run via adb:
+To remove this restriction, run via adb after rebooting back into Android:
           ```bash
           # If rooted, run inside of `su`:
           CLASSPATH=/system/priv-app/com.chiller3.bcr/app-release.apk app_process / com.chiller3.bcr.standalone.RemoveHardRestrictionsKt